-With its vision to serve the underserved, NCF in 2001 developed and sponsored the first Doctor of Education in Christian Counseling program in Manila, the Philippines, at the Asia Theological Seminary through the Asia Graduate School of Theology.
-The first students to receive their doctoral degrees in 2006.
-Now hosted at the Biblical Seminary of the Philippines and educating the fourth cohort of students, NCF is impacting the nations of India, Indonesia, Malaysia, Mongolia, Philippines, Singapore, and beyond through its students.
+With its vision to serve the underserved, NCF in 2001 developed and sponsored the first Doctor of Education in Christian Counseling program in Manila, Philippines, at the Asia Theological Seminary through the Asia Graduate School of Theology.
+The first students received their doctoral degrees in 2006.
+Now hosted at the Biblical Seminary of the Philippines and educating the fourth cohort of students, this NCF program is impacting the nations of India, Indonesia, Malaysia, Mongolia, Philippines, Singapore, and beyond through its students.
 In 2018 this training became a Ph.D. program in Clinical Christian Counseling and is arguably the best of its kind in Asia.